skunkiferous/Meta/api/README.md

 An Enum property to be based on byte.

+An Enum property to be based on String.

 TODO:
 =====

-String properties

-String convertible properties (uses Object-Object converter)

-An Enum property to be based on String.

 Array / Collection / Map properties